Advisory Services to Government Agency

 Brief Profile of Promoter Directors

-- Mr. Satish Kumar Sharma, Director,has experience of working at senior positions in Government and Public Sectors, and as a consultant in the field of education including wide experience in implementing projects in a number of countries, to name a few, Bangladesh, Sri Lanka, Malaysia, Kenya, Botswana, Tanzania, etc. He worked in different positions, including as Regional Manager for South Asia and Africa Regional Development Manager, India for Edexcel International, the largest awarding body in the UK.
+- Mr. Satish Kumar Sharma, Director and a post graduate in Management education, has experience of working at senior positions in Government and Public Sectors, and as a consultant in the field of education including wide experience in implementing projects in a number of countries, to name a few, Bangladesh, Sri Lanka, Malaysia, Kenya, Botswana, Tanzania, etc. He worked in different positions, including as Regional Manager for South Asia and Africa Regional Development Manager, India for Edexcel International, the largest awarding body in the UK.
 He is currently involved in implementing various projects being handled by the group companies.

-- Mr. Joy Jyoti Nandi, Director,has experience at senior positions in Government and Public Sector and also as educational consultant.
+- Mr. Joy Jyoti Nandi, Director and a Geologist by qualification, has experience at senior positions in Government and Public Sector and also as educational consultant.
 He has wide experience in projects funded by the World Bank, Asian Development Bank, Department for International Development, UK, other bilateral funding agencies, foreign governments and the government of India.
 He has been Adviser Consultant on Education to the British Council, New Delhi, India for around 10 years and also as Consultant to Edexcel International, the largest awarding body in the UK for a similar period.
 He is currently involved in implementing various projects being handled by the group companies.

 Experience of Directors